-This gluten free Anzac slice is my adaptation of the popular biscuit made into a slice.
-The result is seriously tasty, chewy and it is gluten, dairy and refined sugar free!
+This gluten free Anzac Slice is my adaptation of the popular biscuit made into a slice.
+The result is seriously tasty and as well as it being gluten free, it is also dairy free and refined sugar free!

 Gluten & Dairy Free - suitable for people with gluten and dairy/lactose intolerances.

 Easy to Make - this recipe involves several simple steps and about 30 minutes to make.

 Healthy wholefood ingredients - which are easy to find at any supermarket, health store, food markets or on-line store.

 Almond Meal - you can use almond meal or almond flour to make this Anzac Slice.
 If you see any clumps just make sure you break them up when you are mixing the dry ingredients together.

 Coconut Oil - it does not matter if the coconut oil is liquid or solid as you will be warming it up, when you mix together the maple syrup

 Maple Syrup - you could substitute another sweetener if you don't have maple syrup, however I have not tried it.
 The key is to make sure it is mixed properly with the coconut oil.

 HOW TO MAKE

 1: Pre-heat oven.
 Pre-heat oven to 180 C | 355 F and lined a square baking tin with baking paper.